Luke-Mason/ObsidianVault/Biblical Slavery.md

 Sport players can be bought and sold but it is for their work not for their souls.

+What about where it says that God must keep the foreigners as slaves for their whole lives?
+Consider the context,

 If you called someone gay back in the day, the word has changed, this also is the case for the slave word.